informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 You can use these attributes to define default preselected facets (Combination of these attributes are not supported yet, you cannot have both `choices` and `ranges` specified on a facet).
 - `choices`: Discrete choice e.g. maps to a checklist or similar UX.
 Its value MUST be an array of values.
 - `ranges`: Half-open or closed intervals, e.g. maps to a slider or similar UX.
 Its value MUST be an array of JSON payload, with `min` and `max` attributes.
 The `min` and `max` values will translate into inclusive range filters.
 In order to force exclusive range, you can use `min_exclusive: true`, or `max_exclusive: true`.
 - `not_null`: Match any record that has a value other than `null`.
 Its value MUST be `true`.
-If you have this constraint defined in your annotation, other constraints will be ignored (other than `"choice"`: [null]`.
+If you have this constraint defined in your annotation, other constraints will be ignored (other than `"choice": [null]`.
 In this case both of the filters will be ignored).
 <!-- - `search`: Substring search, e.g. maps to a search box UX. -->